-There is so much more to do in Virginia outside of the typical tourist locations.
-Some of the best things to do in Virginia are tucked away from the coast with plenty of hidden gems sprinkled across the state.
-No matter what your interests are, you are bound to come across plenty to enjoy an awesome getaway!
+There are many more Virginia attractions outside of the typical tourist locations.
+Some of the most fun things to do in Virginia are tucked away from the coast with plenty of hidden gems sprinkled across the state.
+No matter what your interests are, you are bound to come across plenty to enjoy a great getaway in Virginia!

 There are plenty of parks to visit for sightseeing and hiking.
 Whether you are an art or history buff, there are lots of museums and historical sights to see.
 There are also plenty of interesting beaches outside of Virginia Beach to enjoy if you are looking to stay near the water!

-Don’t fret, we’re here to help you plan your perfect vacation by giving you plenty of ideas to visit the best things to do in Virginia.
+Don’t fret!
+We’re here to help you plan your perfect vacation by giving you plenty of ideas about the best things to do in Virginia.
 There is plenty to do no matter what your budget is for the trip.
 Whether you’re staying for a short visit or you’re looking to spend a good bit of time, here are lots of ideas so you’re prepared to be entertained!

-Everyone knows to explore the shores when you’re visiting Virginia Beach, but if you want to take in the scenery below the water and learn about the aquatic creatures of Virginia you can visit the Virginia Aquarium!
+Everyone knows to explore the shores when you’re visiting Virginia Beach.
+But if you want to take in the scenery below the surface and learn about the aquatic creatures of Virginia, you can visit the Virginia Aquarium!
 Enjoy the beautiful views below the ocean without even getting wet.

-If you’re looking for a bit of a thrill during your trip, an amusement park is always the way to go.
+If you’re looking for a bit of a thrill during your trip, an amusement park in the South is always the way to go.
 Located right around the corner from Colonial Williamsburg, Busch Gardens has something for everyone.
-The park is full of exciting roller coasters and rides, entertaining shows and plenty of good food and drink to keep you fueled for the day.
+The park is full of exciting roller coasters, rides, entertaining shows, and plenty of good food and drinks to keep you fueled for the day.

 Get your heartbeat pumping on the Griffon coaster or soar through the air on Finnegan’s Flyer.
-If you need to cool off during a hot summer day, you can go next door to Water Country and enjoy a good float down Hubba Hubba Highway or an exciting slide down Malibu Pipeline!
+If you need to cool off during a hot summer day, you can go next door to Water Country.
+Enjoy a good float down Hubba Hubba Highway or an exciting slide down Malibu Pipeline!

-If you want a special experience, you can give yourself a spook during Howl-o-Scream during most of September and October, or Christmas Town during the holiday season.
-You can even enjoy a Food and Wine festival during the Springtime and enjoy different cuisines from around the world after whirling around in the sky on a roller coaster!
+If you want a special experience, you can give yourself a spook during Howl-o-Scream during most of September and October.
+You can also visit Christmas Town during the holiday season in Virginia.
+You can even enjoy a Food and Wine festival during the springtime and enjoy different cuisines from around the world after whirling around in the sky on a roller coaster!

-No matter what time of the year you go (just avoid the few colder months that the park is closed), you are bound to have an awesome time!
+No matter what time of the year you go (just avoid the few colder months when the park is closed), you are bound to have an awesome time!

 Virginia has bred a few of our nation’s presidents, but if you want to delve into the mind of the man who wrote the Declaration of Independence, you need to visit Thomas Jefferson’s Monticello.
 If you love history, this is one of the best things to do in Virginia!

-Located in Charlottesville Virginia, Thomas Jefferson set out to build his home on top of a mountain and called it Monticello (which means “little mountain” in old Italian).
+Located in Charlottesville, Virginia, Thomas Jefferson set out to build his home on top of a mountain.
+He called it Monticello (which means “little mountain” in old Italian).
 There are plenty of different types of tours to learn about the estate of one of our earliest presidents.
-Explore Jefferson’s home, his gardens, his gravesite and many exhibits to learn about the life of Thomas Jefferson.
+Explore Jefferson’s home, his gardens, his gravesite, and many exhibits to learn about the life of Thomas Jefferson.

-There is even a tour of the darker side of Jefferson’s history; the slavery tour will show you around the quarters and Mulberry Row, the industrial hub of the plantation.
-This is the perfect place to go to learn about a very important man to the history of the United States of America.
+There is even a tour of the darker side of Jefferson’s history.
+The slavery tour will show you around the quarters and Mulberry Row, the industrial hub of the plantation.
+This is the perfect place to go to learn about a very important man in the history of the United States of America.

 Come take a break from the city and enjoy the colorful sights and refreshing smells of the biggest botanical garden in Virginia!
 Each season has different flowery wonders on display.
-There are 7 miles of paved paths to explore, as well as 7 other miles of unpaved paths to venture through.
-It won’t be just local flora that you’ll see, but flowers from all over the world.
-You can go have a picnic with the family, or enjoy a romantic hike through nature’s beauty on a date.
-There will even be a butterfly garden opening Summer 2021!
+There are 7 miles of paved paths to explore, as well as 7 other miles of unpaved paths to venture.

-Come visit the Hollywood sign of the East Coast!
-The Roanoke Star, also known as the Mill Mountain Star, is the largest man-made star in the world that is free standing as well as illuminated.
-Although this star was originally meant to be a Christmas decoration, it stands all year around and is illuminated every night.
-Now, it is one of the most recognizable landmarks known in Virginia, which also makes it one of the best things to do in Virginia!
+Visit the Hollywood sign of the East Coast!
+The Roanoke Star, also known as the Mill Mountain Star, is the largest man-made star in the world that is free-standing as well as illuminated.
+Although this star was originally meant to be a Christmas decoration, it stands all year-round and is illuminated every night.
+Now, it is one of the most recognizable landmarks in Virginia, which also makes it one of the best things to do in VA!

 In order to see the Roanoke Star up close, you will need to wander the trails of Mill Mountain Park.
-There are plenty of trails to blaze that range in difficulty so everyone can find a path and pace that they can enjoy.
+There are plenty of trails to blaze ranging in difficulty so everyone can find a path they can enjoy.
 Find the overlooks and revel in the view of the Blue Ridge Mountains!
 While you are visiting, make sure to visit the wildflower garden that lives on top of the mountain.

 This is the perfect place to plan a picnic and spend the day relaxing and enjoying the outside life of Virginia, while also taking a break inside a grand mansion.